West Coast offense: Walsh's coaching tree

 Two of Reid's former assistants, John Harbaugh and Doug Pederson, have also succeeded in both reaching and winning a Super Bowl as head coaches.
 Harbaugh served as an Eagles assistant under Reid from 1999 to 2007.
-Since 2008, Harbaugh has enjoyed a largely successful run as head coach of the Baltimore Ravens.
+From 2008-2025, Harbaugh enjoyed a largely successful run as head coach of the Baltimore Ravens.
 He guided the Ravens to victory in Super Bowl XLVII.
 Baltimore defeated the San Francisco 49ers, who were coached by John's younger brother, Jim Harbaugh.
 Pederson first worked for the Eagles under Reid from 2009 to 2012, and then served as the Chiefs' offensive coordinator under Reid from 2013 to 2015.
 Pederson became head coach of the Philadelphia Eagles in 2016 and installed his own version of the West Coast offense.
 The following year, despite losing rising star quarterback Carson Wentz to a torn ACL, Pederson was still able to guide his team to a world championship.
 The Eagles, with the help of backup QB and Super Bowl MVP Nick Foles, defeated the New England Patriots in Super Bowl LII.
-Pederson served as head coach of the Eagles from 2016 to 2020.
+Pederson served as head coach of the Eagles from 2016 to 2020, and then as head coach of the Jacksonville Jaguars from 2022-2024.

 Mike Shanahan is another NFL head coach who has had success running the West Coast offense.
 He first started his NFL coaching career with the Denver Broncos in the 1980s, coaching receivers and then serving as offensive coordinator under Dan Reeves from 1984 to 1987.
 It was Shanahan's work with the Broncos offense, particularly rising star quarterback John Elway, that earned him the head coaching job of the Los Angeles Raiders for the 1988 season.
 His career as head coach initially got off to a rocky start, as he couldn't co-exist with the Raiders' maverick owner Al Davis.
 Shanahan only compiled an 8–12 record in Los Angeles, and was fired early in the 1989 season.
 After again serving as an assistant for the Broncos from 1990 to 1991, he rebuilt his solid reputation working as offensive coordinator of the 49ers under George Seifert from 1992 to 1994, helping the team win Super Bowl XXIX.
 Shanahan then enjoyed a strong, lengthy tenure as head coach of the Broncos from 1995 to 2008.
 During his time as head coach, he won two Super Bowls with the Broncos in 1997 & 1998, utilizing John Elway's passing skills and leadership.
 Shanahan's run-heavy variation of the offense, under the leadership of offensive coordinator Gary Kubiak, is also known for utilizing previously unheralded running backs, including 1998 NFL MVP Terrell Davis, and developing them into league-leading rushers behind small, yet powerful, Zone Blocking offensive lines.
 Hall of Fame players from the Broncos' Super Bowl-winning teams in '97 & '98 that played on offense include Elway, Davis, and tight end Shannon Sharpe.